 It can be more than just photos or videos, too; you can overlap photos with text, text with buttons, buttons with photos, etc. You can even overlap background images just to add a little more visual stimulation if your design comes across as too flat or bland.

 When we think of creative web design ideas, we tend to think of digital art: CGI, textures, photo manipulation, and even the occasional 3D graphic.
 But digital art is just a relatively recent invention, whereas creativity has been alive and well for millennia in illustrated art.

-Although using hand-drawn illustrations has been a standard web design trend for some time, what sets it apart lately is the edgier and more realistic styles.
+Although using hand-drawn illustrations has been a standard custom web design trend for some time, what sets it apart lately is the edgier and more realistic styles.
 Illustrations can be tailored to any sensibility, so to make your web design ideas more creative, just use more creative illustrations.

 Of course, the success of this technique depends on the skill of your illustrator.
 Unless you know an accomplished artist, you may need to conduct a search to find the right one.
 On the bright side, you can browse a few different styles until you find the one that perfectly fits your brand.
 Or, alternatively, if you’re an illustrator, you can feature your own work on your site to show off your style to visitors, like Björn Wieland’s portfolio site below.